 Incremental searches begin before the user has finished typing the search string.
 As each character of the search string is typed, Readline displays the next entry from the history matching the string typed so far.
 An incremental search requires only as many characters as needed to find the desired history entry.
 To search backward in the history for a particular string, type C-r.
 Typing C-s searches forward through the history.
 The characters present in the value of the isearch-terminators variable are used to terminate an incremental search.
-If that variable has not been assigned a value, the $\langle ESC \rangle$ and C-J characters will terminate an incremental search is terminated, the history entry containing the search string becomes the current line.
+If that variable has not been assigned a value, the (ESC) and C-J characters will terminate an incremental search.
+C-g will abort an incremental search and restore the original line.
+When the search is terminated, the history entry containing the search string becomes the current line.

 To find other matching entries in the history list, type C-r or C-s as appropriate.
 This will search backward or forward in the history for the next entry matching the search string typed so far.
 Any other key sequence bound to a Readline command will terminate the search and execute that command.
-For instance, a $\langle \underline{\text{RET}} \rangle$ will terminate the search and accept the line, thereby executing the command from the history list.
+For instance, a (RET) will terminate the search and accept the line, thereby executing the command from the history list.
 A movement command will terminate the search, make the last line found the current line, and begin editing.